SciProgCentre/kmath/kmath-noa/README.md

 together with relevant functionality from [LibTorch](https://pytorch.org/cppdocs).

-Our aim is to cover a wide set of applications from particle physics simulations to deep learning.
+Our aim is to cover a wide set of applications from deep learning to particle physics simulations.
 In fact, we support any differentiable program written on top of
 `AutoGrad` & `ATen`.

-## Installation
+## Installation from source

 Currently, we support only
 the [GNU](https://gcc.gnu.org/) toolchain for the native artifacts.